Karim-ezzedine/CartKit/README.md

 - Cart-level rules (minimum order value, incompatible combinations, etc.)
 - Producing structured validation outcomes

 Validation is a key boundary: CartKit can manage carts for guests, but applications often require additional rules before checkout (for example, authentication or delivery availability).
-Those rules belong in validation policy, not in the domain entities themselves.
+Those rules belong in the validation policy, not in the domain entities themselves.

+---

 ### Promotions